Louis DeJoy was always his own boss. Whom does he serve now?

 “If there’s anybody that can do a good job with the Postal Service, it’s Louis DeJoy,” says Jim Melvin, the former mayor of Greensboro, N.C., DeJoy’s home base for more than two decades.
 “He ran an extremely successful logistics company.
 He had warehouses all over the country.
 He knows how to move stuff, and that’s what the post office is about. … I did ask him, ‘Why are you taking this job?’ — because it’s probably one of the toughest jobs in the country — and he said, ‘Because I think I could make a difference.’ ”

 A good difference, or bad?
-It may depend on what disturbs you more: a $10-billion-year loss or the cost of trying to eliminate it.
+It may depend on what disturbs you more: a $10-billion-a-year loss or the cost of trying to eliminate it.

 “The overreaching concern is there’s an agenda in this White House to dismantle and sell off the post office,” says Mark Dimondstein, president of the American Postal Workers Union.
 “And one way to get there or try to get there is to degrade services and undermine the public institution itself.”